lxqt/qterminal/README.md

 Dependencies are qtx11extras ≥ 5.2 and [QTermWidget](https://github.com/lxqt/qtermwidget).
 In order to build CMake ≥ 3.0.2 and [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools) are needed as well as optionally Git to pull latest VCS checkouts.
 The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxqt/lxqt-l10n) so the corresponding dependencies are needed, too.
 Please refer to this repository's `README.md` for further information.

 Code configuration is handled by CMake.
-Building out of source is strongly recommended.
+Building out of source is required.
 CMake variable `CMAKE_INSTALL_PREFIX` will normally have to be set to `/usr`.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.